 (a) require the attendance before the Committee of any person;

-(b) require any person attending before the Committee to answer any relevant questions put to him by the Committee or by any other person so attending.
+(b) require any person attending before the Committee to answer any relevant questions put to him or her by the Committee or by any other person so attending.

-(2) In order to make a determination under section 18 the Committee may require the production of any relevant books, papers or documents but a person shall not be required to produce any book, paper or document that he could not be compelled to produce on the trial of an action.
+(2) In order to make a determination under section 18 the Committee may require the production of any relevant books, papers or documents but a person shall not be required to produce any book, paper or document that he or she could not be compelled to produce on the trial of an action.

 (3) Subject to subregulation (2) a person shall not without reasonable excuse —